StackGuardian/stackguardian-migrator/transformer/cloudformation/README.md

 terraform apply -target=null_resource.get_stack_names
 terraform apply -auto-approve -var-file=terraform.tfvars
 ```
+terraform apply -target=null_resource.get_stack_names , runs an aws cli to list all the stack names in the AWS acount to create _stacks_names.json file existing in the given region during its execution.

+terraform apply -auto-approve -var-file=terraform.tfvars this command , creates a data source with all the stack names retrieved during the previous command to create a sg-payload.json.

 A new `export` folder should have been created.
 The `sg-payload.json` file contains the definition for each workflow that will be created for each stack in the given region.